-Sharing your story can be difficult.

-It is hard to talk about problems that affect your life.
+Sharing your story can be difficult, since it is hard to talk about problems that affect your life.

-It can make you tired, sad, angry, or anxious.

-It's important that you take good care of yourself.

-Pay attention to your feelings.

-If sharing your story is stressing you out, here are some things you can do:
+It can make you tired, sad, angry, or anxious, so it's important that you take good care of yourself.
+Pay attention to your feelings, and if sharing your story is stressing you out, here are some things you can do:

-Work with another person or a group of people to share your stories.

-Talk about how you will split up the work you're doing.

-That can keep everyone from getting too stressed.

-Try to build in time to rest after sharing your story.

-For example: "I will watch a movie or take a nap after I write this op-ed."

-It can be hard to take care of yourself when you're stressed.

-It is even harder for some people with disabilities.

-Try to make a plan for how you will take care of yourself.

-Think about things like what and when you will eat.

-Think about how you'll make sure to get enough sleep.

-Think about who you can ask for help.

-Take time to do your favorite relaxing things.

-These are different for everyone, but some examples are:

-making art

-playing with pets

-learning interesting things

-watching TV shows and movies

-Find a few people who are good listeners.

-Ask to talk to them about how you feel.

-To Learn More

-To Learn More

-Guides from the Self Advocacy Resource and Technical Assistance Center (SARTAC)

-Working Better Together - a guide to working in groups

-How to Run an Advocacy Campaigna guide to coming up with goals for advocacy

-Getting What You Came For - a guide to meeting with your elected officials

-Words to Know

-Words to Know

-Biased

-When people talk about the news in sneaky ways.

-Elected

-Chosen by everyday people like you and me

-Elected Officials

-People who get elected to work in the government

-General Meeting

-A Town Hall where you can ask about anything.

-Hearings

-Meetings to talk about laws that might get passed.

-Legislative testimony

-When you speak in front of legislators about a policy

-Legislators

-A group of people who vote to make laws.
-Legislators are usually elected officials.

-Letter to the Editor

-A kind of written news story that shares the opinions of everyday people who don't work in the news.

-Petitions that get made and sent over the internet.

-Op-ed

-Another kind of written news story that shares the opinions of everyday people.
-It is like a letter to the editor.
-But it is longer and not written as a letter.

-Policies

-Rules and laws the government makes

-Petitions that get written on a piece of paper.

-Petition

-A written form that people sign.
-Petitions ask a target to do something.

-Public Comments

-Ideas that people send to the government about what regulations should get made.

-Public Comment Periods

-The time that people can make public comments.

-Regulations

-Decisions that give the details about how a law will work.

-Specific Meeting

-A Town Hall to talk about one thing.

-Target

-A person or group with the power to make changes.

-Town Hall Meeting

-A meeting that is open to everyone.
-People can come and ask questions about a problem or policy.
+- Work with another person or a group of people to share your stories.
+Talk about how you will split up the work you're doing so nobody gets too stressed. - Try to build in time to rest after sharing your story.
+For example, you can decide: "I will watch a movie or take a nap after I write this op-ed." - It can be hard to take care of yourself when you're stressed, and it is even harder for some people with disabilities.
+Try to make a plan for how you will take care of yourself. - Think about things like what and when you will eat, how you'll make sure to get enough sleep, and who you can ask for help. - Take time to do your favorite relaxing things.
+These are different for everyone, but some examples are making art, playing with pets, learning interesting things, or watching TV shows and movies. - Find a few people who are good listeners, and ask to talk to them about how you feel.